-Table 3: Supranational tweet examples with extraordinary engagement rates
+Table 1: Supranational tweet examples with extraordinary engagement rates

-These examples of highly engaging outliers also showcase the message characteristics that we have discussed thus far.
-We see, for example, clear and concise language, numerous hashtags and emojis, as well as embedded media and external links.
+These outliers also suggest that comprehensibility and publicity may be partially related.
+We see, for example, clear and concise language, numerous emojis, as well as embedded media links.
 How much these characteristics affect user engagement is hard to model exactly, as the proceedings of the Twitter algorithms are not known and tweet virality seems to follow partially endogenous dynamics and punctuated patterns.
-However, a basic multivariate perspective (appendix A5) provides some valuable initial hints.
-Higher readability and more verbal style of a tweet is associated with modestly higher user engagement ratios(cf. Firouzjaei and Özdemir 2020).
-The inclusion of hashtags comes with slightly higher engagement rates as well.
-The most important factor in our initial model is visual information, however: embedded pictures as well as emojis are most strongly associated with user engagement in the samples of UK, IO, and EU tweets.
-It must be noted, in addition, that even when controlling for such message characteristics, user engagement is markedly higher for personal accounts.
-Individual communication triggers more engagement with supranational messages than messages from institutional accounts.
+However, a solely exploratory multivariate perspective (appendix A4) provides additional initial hints.
+Higher readability and a more verbal style of a tweet is associated with modestly higher user engagement ratios.
+Visual information – embedded pictures and emojis show an even stronger association with on-platform user engagement.
+Notably, even when controlling for such message characteristics, the advantage of personal accounts in triggering user engagement appear to be even more pronounced.
+Clearly, the relationships between message comprehensibility and user engagement warrant further research (cf. Firouzjaei and Özdemir 2020).

 6. Conclusions

-In the face of public politicization, popular legitimacy challenges, and notable communication deficits, social media promise to be an attractive additional communication channel for the detached executive supranational actors of the European Union.
-Thus far, however, an aggregate picture on how these actors use social media has been lacking.
-This bird’s eye perspective of the full population of the more than one million messages from 115 Twitter accounts in the 2009-2021 period underlines that supranational EU actors put considerable effort in public communication via social media.
+In the face of public politicization, popular legitimacy challenges, and notable communication obstacles, social media hold much promise as an additional channel through which the otherwise detached executive supranational actors of the European Union can reach out to the citizenry.
+Thus far, however, an aggregate picture on whether and how these actors exploit the potential of social media has been lacking.
+We thus provide a bird’s eye perspective analyzing and benchmarking the full population of the almost one million messages that 113 supranational Twitter accounts emitted in the 2009-2021 period.

-Firstly, our encompassing description shows that the volume of supranational social media communication has grown markedly since 2010, having reached or even exceeding the number of social media messaging that national executives or international organizations with comparable policy scopes provide.
-Second, several of the observed patterns suggest a growing professionalization of supranational social media usage.
-Supranational actors make extensive use of Twitter’s multi-media features, engage in cross-posting social media content, and try to garner attention to their own online resources outside of Twitter.
+Our encompassing description shows that the volume of supranational social media communication has grown markedly since 2010, having reached or even exceeding the number of posts that national executives or regional organizations with comparable policy scopes provide.
+Several of the observed patterns suggest a growing professionalization of supranational social media usage.
+Supranational actors make extensive use of Twitter’s multi-media features, engage in cross-posting of social media content, and try to garner attention to their own online resources outside of Twitter.
 Supranational EU actors are in no way inferior but often better than domestic and international executives on Twitter in this regard.
-Third, this communicative investment seems to pay off in terms of publicity.
-The number of users subscribing to supranational EU accounts has been growing on average, and in dramatic ways for some actors.
-Direct user engagement with supranational messages on the platform is not particularly high in absolute terms, but by and large corresponds to the engagement rates one can observe for executive messages form national and international actors.
+This communicative investment seems to pay off in terms of publicity – at least on the platform itself.
+The number of Twitter users subscribing to supranational EU accounts has been growing on average, and in dramatic ways for some.
+Direct user engagement with supranational messages on the platform is not particularly high in absolute terms, but it by and large corresponds to the engagement rates one can observe for executive messages from national and other regional executives.

-Yet, our encompassing description also contains warning signs regarding the possible transparency and publicity effects of supranational communication.
-As has been found for other communication channels, the textual content of supranational communication is characterized by comparatively high syntactical complexity, less familiar vocabulary, and a rather nominal style that may obfuscate political agency.
-On this dimension, social media communication from domestic executive actors in the UK provides much clearer messaging in comparison.
-We also must note that the follower numbers and the engagement rates are hardly equally distributed across supranational communicators.
-They rather concentrate on a few selected institutional, and especially high-profile individual accounts of supranational actors.
-Generally, on most of our indicators, marked variation within the sample of supranational communicators and messages can be observed.
+Yet, our encompassing description also contains warning signs regarding basic necessary conditions for effective public communication of supranational affairs.
+Message comprehensibility for average citizens is hampered by a comparatively high syntactical complexity, unfamiliar vocabulary, and a rather nominal style that may obfuscate political agency in the textual content that supranational actors post on Twitter.
+This corresponds to a rather technocratic style of communication that has been found in other supranational communication channels.
+Regarding publicity, we must note that the follower numbers and the engagement rates are hardly equally distributed across supranational communicators.
+They rather concentrate on a few selected institutional and high-profile individual accounts as well as on a small set of messages in the overall stream of communication.
+While social media may help supranational actors to circumvent traditional media selections logics, the punctuated publicity patterns we see suggest that also this environment is highly selective in amplify certain actors and messages.